Meiring47817909/CarwashBusinessModel/README.md

 # Medical practice
-## To install the medical practice application follow these steps:
+## To build the carwash model follow these steps:
 1. Open Oracle
 2. Execute the [Table create statements](Table_create_and_drop.sql).
 3. Execute the [sequence and index create statements](Sequence_create_and_drop_and_Indexes.sql).